|Home||In the News||Photos & Videos||About Us||Healthy Portland||Older Adults||Arts & Culture||Small Business|

 In 2011, Portland Parks & Recreation won the National Gold Medal for the best managed parks system in the nation.

 Nick was born on September 30, 1958.
-He grew up in the small rural Hudson River town of Millbrook, New York.
+He grew up in the rural Hudson River town of Millbrook, New York.

 After graduating from Harvard, Nick worked as a legislative aide for Massachusetts Congressman Barney Frank.
 He received a law degree from Northeastern University in 1986, and spent ten years representing health care workers in New York.